 I hate to beat it into you, but I must.
 It's my job.
 The biggest reason you are creating content is to increase the size and quality of your email list so you can nurture leads in the medium and long term.
 So, to recap:

 - Create blog posts to drive traffic to the e-book.

 Most people aren't ready to buy when they come to your site.
-This method helps insure you're top of mind when they finally are, because you're so darned helpful!
+This method helps ensure you're top of mind when they finally are because you're so darned helpful!